CoLoSNet/Extractor/README.md

   Figure 2.
 Contents of one environment’s folder
 </p>

+### Step 3: Open the main code with MATLAB.
-### Step 2: Some parameters need to be set before running the main code, as shown in Figure 2.
+Some parameters need to be set before running the main code, as shown in Figure 3.
 The parameters are in “SetEnvironment.m”, “SetTransmission.m”, and “SetAntenna.m”.
-First, let us set the parameters in “SetEnvironment.m”.

 <p align="center">
   <img src="https://github.com/CoLoSNet/Extractor/assets/155145488/98528702-4cd7-475a-9fae-83ef95ab6cd3"/>
 </p>
 <p align="center">
-  Figure 2.
+  Figure 3.
 The main code
 </p>

+### Step 4: Set the parameters in “SetEnvironment.m”.

 - environment: choose an environment for simulation.
 The environment name should be the same as the folder name in the Ray-tracing Database.
 Currently, you can set it as
   * 'Indoor office'